richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/04-observability.md

 ## Lab 5.
 Monitoring Jobs with Cloudera Observability and CDE

 CDE provides built-in Job observability feature including a Job Runs UI, the Airflow UI, and the ability to download job metadata and logs via the CDE API and CLI.

-Cloudera Observability is a Cloudera service that helps you interactively understand your environment, data services, workloads, clusters, and resources across all compute services in a CDP Environment - ***including CDE***.
+In addition, CDE users can leverage Cloudera Observaibility, a Cloudera service that helps you interactively understand your environment, data services, workloads, clusters, and resources across all compute services in a CDP Environment.

 When a workload completes, diagnostic information about the job or query and the cluster that processed them is collected by Telemetry Publisher and sent to Cloudera Observability, so you can optimize your queries and pipelines through: